 Brandon was born and raised in Phoenix, Arizona.
 There, he trained as a competitive gymnast with National Champion Coach Christopher Sommer, who’s program has blossomed into the world renowned Gymnasticbodies forum.
 He also spent many years learning piano and vocal performance, and has been a part of several musicals, his favorites being “Into the Woods”, “Les Miserables”, “West Side Story”, and “Rent”.
 He received his Aerial education with Darla Davis at Aeris Aerial in Sandy, Utah.
 There, he trained in silk, straps, sling, and chains, as well as hand-balancing and contortion.
 Brandon has worked as an aerialist at many corporate events, performed at the featured Aerial soloist in “Thriller” with Odyssey Dance Theater, and tied for 1st in the Male Silks Division of the 2015 U.S. Aerial competition.
 He recently moved to Las Vegas to pursue life as a professional aerial acrobat.
 This year he was crowned the 2016 U.S Aerial Male Silks Champion at the U.S. Aerial Championships in New York City.
 You can follow his training and progress on Instagram at @brandonscottacrobat.

-Born & raised in South Florida, Kara has always had a passion for the arts, beginning with her strong gymnastics background as a level 7 gymnast.
-At age 15, she began specializing in aerial arts and acrobatics under the instruction of Russian Circus Legend Evgueni Baranok.
-She was a dance major at Dillard Center for the Arts.
+Born & raised in South Florida, Kara Shriver has always had a passion for the arts, beginning with her strong gymnastics background as a level 7 gymnast.
+At age 15, she began specializing in aerial arts and acrobatics under the instruction of Russian Circus Legend Evgueni Baranok as well as being a dance major at Dillard Center for the Arts.
 Kara has performed at many different events and special occasions, including Lorenzo Martone’s Nycked Fashion Show, Ultra Music Festival in 2012, and for celebrities like Dwyane Wade, Kim Kardashian and Jim Carrey, along with numerous clubs and events throughout South Florida.
 Most recently she was an aerialist and acrobat in Cirque de la Mer at SeaWorld in San Diego, The ACT at the Palazzo and LIGHT nightclub at Mandalay Bay on the Vegas Strip.
-She is currently performing as an aerialist and acrobat and is an instructor at Trapeze Las Vegas.
+Kara is currently an instructor for aerial silks and you can follow her work on Instagram @KaraShriver

-Michael Radiff got his start in 2005 performing with Royal Caribbean Cruise Line as a dancer, aerialist, and acrobat.
+Michael got his start in 2005 performing with Royal Caribbean Cruise Line as a dancer, aerialist, and acrobat.
 From there his career led him to Las Vegas where he performed in Les Folies Bergere, Donn Arden’s Jubilee, and Steve Wynn’s Show Stoppers.
 Along with his performance career, he has been working as an aerial and tumbling coach since 2013.